Museum of Contemporary Art Cleveland

 The Museum of Contemporary Art Cleveland (abbreviated to moCa) is a contemporary art museum in Cleveland, Ohio, United States.
 It is the only contemporary art venue of its kind in Metropolitan Cleveland.
-The organisation was founded by Marjorie Talalay, Agnes Gund, and Nina Castelli Sundell in 1968 and has undergone several name and venue changes in the years following its 1968 founding.
+The organization was founded by Marjorie Talalay, Agnes Gund, and Nina Castelli Sundell in 1968 and has undergone several name and venue changes in the years following its 1968 founding.
 Originally known as The New Gallery, the museum was rebranded as the Cleveland Centre for Contemporary Art in 1984.
 The gallery has operated under its current branding as the Museum of Contemporary Art Cleveland (moCa) since 2002.

 History

 1968

 In its formative years the gallery was run by co-founder Marjorie Talalay and her husband Anselm; however, it has since existed in different forms since its 1968 conception as The New Gallery.
 The New Gallery originated as a for-profit gallery and occupied a repurposed dry-cleaning storefront at 11301 Euclid Avenue, on the corner of Ford Drive.